College-Level Examination Program (CLEP)

 Request your official scores be sent to Carroll at the time of testing or visit the The College Board to download a request form after you test.
 While CLEP credits are accepted, Carroll is not a CLEP test site.

-Review the chart below to determine CLEP course equivalencies.
+Review the table below to determine CLEP course equivalencies.

 |CLEP Exams||Carroll Courses|| Carroll